Keelen-Fisher/CodeFellows-Lecture-Notes/class01.md

 - The first step in designing a website is What exactly do ***YOU*** Want to accomplish?

+## Semantics

+- The purpose of using h1 for top level heading is By default, most browser's user agent stylesheet will style an with a large font size to make it look like a heading (although you could style it to look like anything you wanted).

+- Whereas with span element, it will will render it to look like a top level heading, but it has no semantic value, so it will not get any extra benefits as described above.
+It is therefore a good idea to use the right HTML element for the right job.

+## What is JavaScript

+- A couple of things that require JavaScript in the Browser is displying timely updates and interactive maps.

+- JavaScript can be added into your HTML using the same application as CSS.
+You need to use the script element.

 ## Things I want to know more about